-I worked for the project as an Instructor from mid 2006 up to September 2007 and resigned because of low salary.
+I worked on the project as an Instructor from mid-2006 up to September 2007 and resigned because of low salary.
 Before my resignation, I was successful to have trained 200 ex-combatants, 100 WAP, 10 Government Officials, 60 Concern Women and 80 academic students.

 Three weeks later, I signed a contract as an Administrative Secretary with the KL Foundation for Welfare and Development.
 I worked from October to December 2007 because of the contract agreement (3 months).

-I was also involved into ministry work, while serving in these positions; I serve as an Evangelist-In-Charge of the God’s Glory Free Pentecostal Church in Ganta City from January 2007 to September 2008.
+I was also involved in ministry work while serving in these positions; I serve as an Evangelist-In-Charge of the God’s Glory Free Pentecostal Church in Ganta City from January 2007 to September 2008.

 After a while, I went back to the Bangladesh Liberia Friendship Center to renew my contract with them.
 I resumed job with them and worked from January 2008 to April 2008 and later resigned because of poor maintenance from the Coordinator.

-May 2008, I signed a 6 month contract as a Transcriber for the United States Institute of Peace.
-I successfully worked and by November I was awarded as the best Transcriber amongst 10 transcribers.
+May 2008, I signed a six-month contract as a Transcriber for the United States Institute of Peace.
+I successfully worked, and by November I was awarded as the best Transcriber amongst ten transcribers.

 With the passion of transforming my nation, I finally decided to further my education to a higher institution of learning.
 October 2008, I was successful to join the ABC University in Yekepa, Nimba County as a student.
 Currently, I am studying Mass Communication and Theology Major.